jafetgado/EpHod/README.rst

 ..

-2. Predict pHopt with EpHod language (needs gpu).
+2. Predict pHopt with EpHod (needs gpu).
 Predicted pHopt values, and softmax weight values (attention weights), as well as final EpHod layer embeddings (2560-dim) are saved in ``./example/``.Pass 0 to ``--save_attention_weights`` and ``--save_embeddings`` to avoid writing the weights and embeddings output.